 - Concrete Engineer

 - Railroad Engineer

 In the United States, there were 303,500 jobs for Civil Engineer in 2016.
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Civil Engineer by 2026.
-The BLS estimates 25,900 yearly job openings in this field.
+There will be an estimated 25,900 positions for Civil Engineer per year.